telecom-se/hpp/README.md

 	 }

     }

+You must complete the `process` method to implement the queries.
+This method is called for each [DebsRecord](https://github.com/telecom-se/hpp/blob/master/src/main/java/fr/tse/fi2/hpp/labs/beans/DebsRecord.java) that is sent by the framework.
+A `DebsRecord` contains information for one taxi trip: coordinates for pickup and dropoff, price paid, tip, ...
+The full list is available in the file as well as [here](http://www.debs2015.org/call-grand-challenge.html) (Data Section).

 ### Register your query processor

-To be executed, an instance query processor must be registered in one (or both) main classes.
+To be executed, your query processor must be registered in one (or both) main classes.
 Edit the files to add your own query processor:

 		List<AbstractQueryProcessor> processors = new ArrayList<>();
 		// Add you query processor here